Cardiff City Council: Political control

 Prior to 1974, Cardiff had traditionally been a Conservative Party stronghold, but the city council's first administration in 1974 had a Labour Party majority, reflecting the changing social composition of the city.
-Control of the council changed regularly during its existence, between Labour, Conservative and a period from 1987 to 1991, when no party had a majority.
+Control of the council changed regularly during its existence, between Labour, Conservative and a period from 1987 to 1991 when no party had a majority.
 The first election to the reconstituted council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
-Political control of the council from 1974 until its abolition in 1996 was held by the following parties:
+Political control of the council from 1974 until its abolition in 1996 was as follows:

 Leadership

-The leaders of the council included:
+The leaders of the council were:

 Labour's Philip Dunleavy was the first leader of the council from 1974 to 1976, then again from 1979 to 1982 (when Labour regained its majority).
 He became Lord Mayor of Cardiff in 1982-3.
 Dunleavy was a driving force behind the creation of St David's Hall, the Cardiff Ice Rink and other initiatives.

-Councillor Ron Watkiss was Conservative leader of the council during their majority administration, which ended in May 1987.
+Councillor Ron Watkiss was Conservative leader of the council during their majority administration from May 1983 to May 1987.

-Llanrumney councillor John Reynolds became leader of the minority Labour administration in 1987 (he had been leader of the Labour group since 1983).
+Llanrumney councillor John Reynolds became leader of the minority Labour administration in 1987 (he had been leader of the Labour group since 1982).
 He died in 1990.

 Councillor John Phillips subsequently became leader of the Labour group.
 Described as a Labour 'traditionalist', in 1994 he was ousted by Sue Essex of the 'new urban left', who had been promoting a green agenda in Cardiff through the 1990s.

 The last leader of the city council, Sue Essex, narrowly lost to Russell Goodway (the last leader of South Glamorgan County Council) in the election to be leader of the Labour group and hence the new council.